 No matter which laser therapy cap you choose, there are ways you can enhance your results.
 Our line of Cap+® Hair Care Products for overall scalp health is the perfect complement.
 These clinical hair therapy products use high-quality hair care ingredients to cleanse, exfoliate, and moisturize hair for enhanced scalp wellness.
 As you begin to use these products, you can also shop our Cap+® Volumizing Keratin Brush, which includes cosmetic products that provide instant coverage and fuller hair in seconds.
 Conceal areas of thinning to enjoy a healthier look as soon as possible.

 Improving Your Lifestyle and Hair Health

 No matter your age or gender, everyone needs to make lifestyle changes from time to time.
 Before poor hair health starts to affect your quality of life or your confidence, it’s time to take action.
 Vast improvements have been made in the field of hair growth and hair loss, which makes laser therapy caps and low-level laser therapy so exciting.
-Best of all, our laser therapy cap, hair care products, and keratin hair fiber line make it easier and more convenient than ever to get the hair you’ve always wanted.
+Best of all, our laser therapy cap, hair care products and brush for applying keratin hair fibers make it easier and more convenient than ever to get the hair you’ve always wanted.